 3.4, 3.6, 4.0

 The upgrade guides available from the official MongoDB documentation are listed below.
-Bare in mind that it's not possible to skip a version when upgrading, e.g. to upgrade from 3.2 to 3.6 it's necessary to upgrade from 3.2 to 3.4 first and than to 3.6.
+Bear in mind that it's not possible to skip a version when upgrading, e.g. to upgrade from 3.2 to 3.6 it's necessary to upgrade from 3.2 to 3.4 first and then to 3.6.

 It's possible to bypass the MongoDB version check by using the environment variable

 BYPASS_MONGO_VALIDATION=true.
 Bare in mind that this work around should be used only when extrictly necessary and may prevent some functionalities to work properly or even prevent the server to start.

 The ecosystem of browsers has been and still is, an ever-evolving field of change.
 Since the rate of change is tremendous, we also have to limit the support to recent browsers.
 We're usually quite good with that but some older browsers just don't support some features that we build upon.
 That is why we limit or support for browsers in the following way:

 We support the following desktop browsers and versions:

 Latest version only